 Moreover, cross-correlation is likely necessary to recover any of these line backgrounds, because a single observed frequency will pick up emission from many different lines at many different redshifts.
 For example, an observed band around 30 GHz will be sensitive to CO(2-1) at z=6.7 and to CO(1-0) at z=2.8.
 One can isolate the high-redshift signal by comparing two different lines at the proper observed frequencies.
-For example, CO(1-0) at 10.5 GHz and CO(2-1) at 21 GHz both sample z=10 galaxies.
-So long as no other emission lines have the same spacing, the cross-correlation between these two measurements will pick up information from z=10 while eliminating all the contaminants, which simply contribute to the overall noise.
+For example, CO(1-0) at CO(2-1) at CO